smizy/docker-couchdb/README.md

 Apache CouchDB docker image based on alpine

-Note that this image is unstable and under testing.
+Note that this image is unstable.

 ## Cluster setup on single host